microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/profile-post-phones.md

 ---
-title: "Create itemPhoneNumber"
+title: "Create itemPhone"
-description: "Use this API to create a new itemPhoneNumber."
+description: "Use this API to create a new itemPhone."
 localization_priority: Normal
 author: "kevinbellinger"
-ms.prod: "People"
+ms.prod: "people"
 doc_type: "apiPageType"
 ---